 Home improvement projects are often times something that you can do yourself.
 Doing it yourself is more labor intensive but it is significantly cheaper.
 Why pay for something you can get for free, right?
-But even with that, when it comes to some of the larger projects such as putting in new bath floor tiles or something, it can seem a little intimidating.
+But even with that, when it comes to some of the larger projects such as putting in new bath floor tiles

 Instead of letting yourself get psyched out and end up paying for something you could have done yourself, take a moment to educate yourself.
 Read up on everything involved with re-doing your floors and realize that, while time consuming and hard work, the process is actually fairly simple.

 The very first thing you should do is to obviously remove the old flooring in your bathroom.
 For that you should look elsewhere as this article focuses on putting new floor in, not taking old flooring out.
 For installing your new floors, there are tips you should follow that will make your life easier.